 Understanding night photography settings on your camera requires a clear understanding of the exposure triangle.
 The exposure triangle is the balance of three components that always go together to form perfectly exposed images.
 If one element is too much, then one or both of the others need to be reduced to maintain the balance.

 The three elements of the triangle are shutter speed, aperture, and ISO.
+You must be acquainted with basic photography terms.

 Photographers get pretty used to having their camera's metering tell them what to do.
 These systems accurately measure the light coming in the camera nearly all of the time.
 But for night pictures, we often want the final product to look a little different than reality.
 It tricks the camera's sensors, meaning that we need to forge our own path to finding the right balance of components in the exposure triangle.